MuhammadMaheem/CKD---Prediction-Model/README.md

 An interactive machine learning web app using **Streamlit** to predict Chronic Kidney Disease (CKD) from medical features.

 ---
+You can View it on Github: [GitHub Link CKD](https://github.com/MuhammadMaheem/CDK---Prediction-Model)

+You can also View the Live Demo on streamlit app: [StreamLit app](https://ckd-prediction-model-sfyp.streamlit.app/)

+---

 ## About Dataset
 ### Overview